tonypdmtr/68hc08/asm8.md

--   Since one may often call a macro with a non-comma delimiter (such as when a parameter contains a comma in an indexed operand, e.g. `1,x`), a possible chained macro call passing this parameter to another macro, or to self while looping, must use the same parameter delimiter that was used to call the original macro, or else the parameter may not be passed on correctly, or not even as a single parameter.
+-   Since one may often call a macro with a non-comma delimiter (such as when a parameter contains a comma in an indexed operand, e.g. `1,x`), a possible chained macro call passing this parameter to another macro, or to self while looping _by chaining to itself_, must use the exact same parameter delimiter that was used to call the original macro, or else the parameter may not be passed on correctly, or not even as a single parameter.
 Using the default parameter separator (a comma) from within a macro to call another macro (or self) is problematic in those cases.
 To solve this problem, two equivalent special placeholders have been introduced.
 One is the ASCII code 149 [•] (e.g., use the ALT-7 method in the numeric keypad for entry in Win-PCs), and the other is the two-character sequence `\,` (a backslash followed by a comma) which should be possible to type in any editor.
 Either of these placeholders will be replaced by the same delimiter as the one used for the most recent macro call (either by default or by override), unless there is a new explicit one-time delimiter override (`@macro,char` call format).

--   The special placeholder `~label~` (case-insensitive) returns the actual text of a label appearing in the label column of the last macro invocation (after expanding possible label embedded {}).
+-   The special placeholder `~label~` (case-insensitive) returns the actual text of a label appearing in the label column of the last macro invocation (after expanding possible label embedded `{expr}`).
 This can be used with 'function-like' macros that need to set a label to a specific value (without having to pass the name of the label as a regular parameter).
 If no label is used in the same line as the macro invocation, then it returns a null (empty) string.
     If, however, no label is used with a chained (or nested) macro invocation (a macro invocation occurring from inside a macro) then the text value of `~label~` is not changed from the original macro's.
 This way, a macro can